lanl-ansi/PowerModelsGMD.jl/README.md

 Solves for steady-state dc currents on lines resulting from induced dc voltages on lines.
 For example:
 ```
-run_gmd("test/data/b4gic.m", optimizer)
+run_gmd("test/data/b4gic.m", solver)
 ```

 For large systems (greater than 10,000 buses), the Lehtinen-Pirjola method may be used, which relies on a matrix solve instead of an optimizer.
-This may called by omitting the optimizer parameter:
+This may called by omitting the solver parameter:
 ```
 run_gmd("test/data/b4gic.m")
 ```